puppetlabs/puppetdb/documentation/configure.markdown

 The `[jetty]` section configures HTTP for PuppetDB.

-> **Note:** If you are using Puppet Enterprise and want to enable the PuppetDB dashboard from the PE console, refer to [our guide to changing PuppetDB's parameters]({{pe}}/maintain_console-db.html#changing-puppetdbs-parameters) for more information.
+> **Note:** If you are using Puppet Enterprise and want to enable the
+    PuppetDB dashboard from the PE console, refer to [Enable and view PuppetDB performance dashboard in PE][pe-dashboard] for more information.
 PE users should not edit `jetty.ini`.

 ### `host`